mheadd/vdemocracy/README.md

 Note - this is a very old project.
 More [details here](https://voiceingov.org/2006/10/17/vocal-democracy/).
 Moving it to Github for archival purposes.

-This project is currently in the very early stages of development.
-As such, this software is meant to be used for demonstration and evaluation purposes only.

 ## Requirements

 To use Vocal Democracy, you will need the following: